epochprotocol/encoded-data-manipulation-lib/README.md

 ### Encoded Data Manipulation Library

 This library is simply written to perform various operations that may be needed to perform on ABI encoed bytes calldata.
+This library can be used for things like on-chain chain watchers.

 Note: This is not Audited yet so use it only if you understand what you are doing.